AnyHand: A Large-Scale Synthetic Dataset for RGB(-D) Hand Pose Estimation: Introduction

 Recent large-scale synthetic 3D corpora such as Objaverse(-XL)~\cite{deitke2023objaverse,deitke2023objaversexl} demonstrate a practical alternative: scaling synthetic data can measurably improve downstream 3D models on various of tasks~\cite{wen2024foundationpose,sam3dteam2025sam3d3dfyimages,zhang2024clay,xiang2024structured,hunyuan3d22025tencent,li2024puppet,li2025dso,wu2025amodal3r,jiang2026mesh4d}.
-Inspired by this data-scaling paradigm, we introduce \datasetname, a large-scale RGB-D synthetic dataset that consists of hand-only and hand-object interaction scenes with realistic textures and rich annotations.
-The resulting dataset provides \emph{guaranteed} ground-truth labels, as the synthetic data is ``perfect'' by construction, avoiding annotation noise common in real datasets.
+Inspired by this data-scaling paradigm, we introduce \datasetname, a large-scale RGB-D synthetic dataset that consists of hand-only and hand-object interaction scenes with realistic textures and rich annotations (Fig.~\ref{fig:teaser}).
+The resulting dataset provides \emph{guaranteed} ground-truth labels, as the synthetic hands' poses are ``perfectly labeled'' by construction, avoiding annotation noise common in real datasets.
 It substantially expands visual diversity by randomizing camera viewpoints, backgrounds, and illumination, and by increasing subject-level variation in hand texture, skin tone, and hand shape beyond what is feasible with a limited pool of real participants.
-As a concrete example, we augment the attached-arm context with diverse realistic forearm appearances, including both bare skin and clothing such as short- and long-sleeves, which helps mitigate overfitting to clean capture conditions.
-We also release the generation pipeline to facilitate future research in this area.
+As a concrete example, we augment the attached-arm context with diverse realistic forearm appearances, including both bare skin and clothing such as short- and long-sleeves, which helps mitigate overfitting to clean capture conditions. \textbf{To support reproducibility and future research, we will publicly release the full dataset, generation pipeline, and model checkpoints.}

-We then design a co-training recipe that combines our created large-scale synthetic dataset \datasetname with existing real datasets and validate the state-of-the-art models across multiple standard benchmarks.
-Without bells and whistles, that is, using the \emph{de facto} architecture and exactly the same training protocol as HaMeR~\cite{pavlakos2024hamer} and WiLoR~\cite{potamias2024wilor}, our retrained models surpass all previous state-of-the-art methods, suggesting that data quality and scale, more than architecture complexity, are the limiting factors for this task.
+We then design a mixed-training recipe that combines our created large-scale synthetic dataset \datasetname with existing datasets and validate the state-of-the-art models across multiple standard benchmarks.
+Without bells and whistles, that is, using the \emph{de facto} architecture and exactly the same training protocol as HaMeR~\cite{pavlakos2024hamer} and WiLoR~\cite{potamias2024wilor}, our retrained models surpass all previous state-of-the-art methods, suggesting that scaling training data can be a stronger lever than architecture design.
+Ablations on data scaling, real-synthetic mixing, and pipeline components further show that both the scale and the quality of the synthetic data contribute to these gains.